Break Free from the Consumption-Comparison Trap

-We receive so many messages and so much information every single day when living in a technology-connected world.
-Someone from across the world—someone you don’t even know—can have the power to influence your thinking or shape how you feel.
-A deep lack of discernment and lack of boundaries is woven into the fabric of our current society.
-People are programmed to need validation and approval, be open and connected 24/7, and constantly improve and compete.
+We receive so many messages and so much information every day when living in a technology-driven culture.
+Someone from across the world—someone you don’t even know—can have the potential to influence your thinking or shape how you feel.
+A lack of discernment and boundaries can bolster this potential and power.
+People are programmed to need validation and approval, to be open and connected 24/7, and to constantly compete and improve.
 This ‘internalized capitalism’ ensures that people are both active consumers and are consumable.

 We are living in an age of content overload.
 From the moment you wake up to the moment your head hits the pillow, I bet you’re looking at your phone.
-Perhaps you find yourself spending an hour or more in a rabbit hole getting lost on instagram.
-During the day, the content stream is relentless.
-Email, texts, pings, alerts, news feeds, video, media, social media…it doesn’t stop.
+Between work and in-between down time, people spend all their waking hours consuming content and media.
+The content stream is relentless.
+Emails, texts, pings, alerts, news feeds, video, social media…it doesn’t stop.
 Think for a second what that is doing to your brain.
 To your body.
 To your nervous system.
-It is in a constant state of stress; on high alert because any moment you can receive a new message or request that you must immediately respond to.
-And in-between, your system is processing and sorting through all of that information trying to discern what is important.
+It is in a constant state of stress.
+On high alert because at any moment you can receive a new message or request that you must immediately respond to.
+And in-between, your system is trying to catch up in processing and sorting through all of that information, trying to discern what is important and necessary for storage.

-But most of consumable content is mind garbage.
-There is also never any down time either to properly rest, process, discharge waste, and regenerate.
-This is the sped-up process of deterioration of the mind and body.
+But most of consumable content and information is mind garbage.
+Useless, unimportant energy filling the mind and body, accumulating and creating greater density.
+People usually don’t ever have enough down time to properly sleep, rest, process, discharge waste, and regenerate.
+Living in a constant state of stress and depletion leads to a sped-up process of deterioration of the mind, spirit and body.
 I’ve said it before, and I’ll say it again, spirituality (whatever you believe in or want to call it) is very much a health concern, and health is very much political.

 I don’t think it is beneficial nor meaningful to try to live a life by using external examples as benchmarks, when your spirit is so very unique.
 Do not allow yourself to create space for doubt or not ‘feeling good enough’ to take root inside of you.
 If you feel it creeping, cut it back.
 Cut your media consumption back.
 Stop the endless scroll.
 Be mindful of what you are consuming.
-The time spent scrolling on social media or content should be time spent on nurturing yourself.
+The time spent scrolling on social media or content should be time spent with your self, nurturing your self.
 Do not give your energy and power to someone or something else.
-Try to live your own life built on your own truths.
+Endeavor to live your own life, built on your own truths.

 • Do the thing or hobby that makes you feels good and strong— the thing that allows you to express your natural self and abilities.
 It gives you confidence and energy.
 It makes you smile when do it.
 And if you don’t know yet, explore and experiment!